Exploring Outdoors when visiting Chemainus

 Located in the bottom of a forest river valley Stocking Creek winds it’s way amongst a lush moss covered forest featuring Douglas Fir, Western Red Cedar and Giant Maple.
 The trail meanders along the the river until it reaches the stunning Stocking Creek Falls.
 The Falls feature a well built set of stairs on the west side of the river for viewing.
 During low flow times of the year you can cross the river and return on the other side to complete a full loop.

 In Spring when the rains are the heaviest and snow from the mountains is running off as melt water the waterfall is powerful and raging.
 In Fall the waterfall is a more calm flow but the colors of the falling maple leaves is stunning.
-A real treat to visit and in 2018 the park will also be connected to the Great Canadian Trail and can be hiked or biked to all the way from Chemainus.
+A real treat to visit and now the park is connected to the Great Trail (Cowichan Valley Trail) and can be hiked or biked to all the way from Chemainus.

 Chemainus Lake Park